Self-Supervised Cross-Modal Text-Image Time Series Retrieval in Remote Sensing: Proposed Method

 where $\kappa$ is a learnable temperature parameter that controls the sharpness of the distribution and $cos(\cdot)$ is the cosine similarity.
 To account for both contributions, the final loss is the average of the two loss terms:

+This final loss encourages symmetry and consistency in the learned space across modalities, enabling a robust joint representation for cross-modal ITSR.

-After training, we obtain the features of bitemporal images and text sentences as the output of the respective modality-specific projection heads.
-The obtained features are then stored in the feature archive for the cross-modal retrieval.
-Then, to retrieve semantically similar bitemporal images to a query provided as a text sentence $\boldsymbol{Y}^q$, we compute the cosine similarity between the $FNN_{Y}(f^{\boldsymbol{Y}^q})$ and the bitemporal image features in the archive.
-The distances are ranked in ascending order, and the top-\textit{k} bitemporal images are retrieved.
-Similarly, when the query is provided as a bitemporal image $\boldsymbol{Y}^q$, the cosine similarity between $FNN_{X}(f^{\boldsymbol{X}^q})$ and the feature in the retrieval archive are computed, ranked and the \textit{k} text sentences are retrieved.
+After training, we obtain the features of bitemporal images and text sentences from the respective modality-specific projection heads.
+To retrieve semantically similar bitemporal images to a given a query text sentence $\boldsymbol{Y}^q$, we compute the cosine similarity between the query text sentence features and all bitemporal image features.
+The similarities are ranked in descending order, and the top-\textit{k} bitemporal images are retrieved.
+Similarly, when the query is provided as a bitemporal image $\boldsymbol{X}^q$, we compute its cosine similarity with all textual features, rank the results, and retrieve the top-\textit{k} text sentences.